Biswajit-97/Trello-clone-api/README.md

 - Then
   ### `npm start`

-- the project will start on port 3001
+- the project will will live port 3001